Facts about Anthony Bourdain

 Anthony Bourdain Biography

-Anthony Bourdain is the rough-and-tumble chef famous for his television shows about cooking and travel, and for his bestselling 2000 book, Kitchen Confidential: Adventures in the Culinary Underbelly.
+Anthony Bourdain was a rough-and-tumble chef famous for his television shows about cooking and travel, and for his bestselling 2000 book, Kitchen Confidential: Adventures in the Culinary Underbelly.

 A New Yorker, Anthony Bourdain attended Vassar College for two years before moving to the Culinary Institute of America.
 He graduated in 1978, then worked his way up to being the executive chef at New York’s Brasserie les Halles.
 After two decades behind the grill he wrote Kitchen Confidential: a behind-the-scenes look at the world of elite restaurants, complete with lurid gossip and tales of Bourdain’s own wild drug use.

 The book was a hit and Bourdain soon became a one-man empire of travel and cooking books and cable shows.
-His public persona is one of gray-maned, sassy machismo: he loves exotic foods and is not afraid of offering disdain for other celebrity chefs.
-His books include A Cook’s Tour (2001), The Nasty Bits (2006), Medium Raw (2009) and Appetites: A Cookbook (2016).
+His public persona was one of gray-maned, sassy machismo: he loved exotic foods and wasn’t afraid of offering disdain for other celebrity chefs.
+His books included A Cook’s Tour (2001), The Nasty Bits (2006), Medium Raw (2009) and Appetites: A Cookbook (2016).

-Anthony Bourdain has been married twice: to his former high school girlfriend Nancy Putkoski (from 1985–2005) and to Ottavia Busia (from 2007–2016).
+Anthony Bourdain was married twice: to his former high school girlfriend Nancy Putkoski (from 1985–2005) and to Ottavia Busia (from 2007–2016).
 Both marriages ended in divorce.
 Bourdain and Busia have a daughter, Ariane, born on April 9, 2007.